ned14/VL53L3CX_rasppi/Readme.md

 The ST original distro comes with an example program to demonstrate the sensor in action.
 I have hack-ported this program to Raspberry Pi.
+Assuming that your sensor is connected as follows:

+- VDD on sensor is left unconnected.
+- VIN on sensor to pin 1 3V3 on Raspberry Pi.
+- GND on sensor to pin 9 GND on Raspberry Pi.
+- SDA on sensor to pin 3 SDA on Raspberry Pi.
+- SCL on sensor to pin 5 SCL on Raspberry Pi.
+- XSHUT on sensor is left unconnected (it defaults pull up to VDD i.e. sensor is enabled).
+- GPIO1 on sensor is left unconnected (this goes high when a new measurement is ready).

-Assuming your sensor is connected to the first I2C (if not adjust the source code), to build and run this example:
+To build and run this example:

 ```
 make example
-bin/example
+bin/main
 ```

 The demonstration program will print output such as:

 ```
-Count=  141, #Objs=2 status=0, D=   57mm, S=  99mm, Signal=5.32 Mcps, Ambient=1.92 Mcps
+Count=  226, #Objs=2 status=7, D=  713mm, S=1734144mm, Signal=0.09 Mcps, Ambient=0.20 Mcps
-                     status=0, D= 1567mm, S=  99mm, Signal=0.58 Mcps, Ambient=1.92 Mcps
+                     status=0, D= 1685mm, S= 686080mm, Signal=0.34 Mcps, Ambient=0.20 Mcps
-Count=  142, #Objs=2 status=0, D=   57mm, S=  99mm, Signal=5.52 Mcps, Ambient=1.92 Mcps
+Count=  227, #Objs=2 status=0, D=  720mm, S=2694144mm, Signal=0.04 Mcps, Ambient=0.21 Mcps
-                     status=0, D= 1593mm, S=  99mm, Signal=0.59 Mcps, Ambient=1.92 Mcps
+                     status=0, D= 1715mm, S= 764928mm, Signal=0.31 Mcps, Ambient=0.21 Mcps
 ```

-This shows how many objects the sensor detects and how far away from the sensor each of those objects is (`D`).
-Other values:
+This is actually of my head from the end of my arm, it gives the distances of my head and of the wall behind my head.
+The VL53L3CX can distinguish between up to four objects in its field of view at a time, and it also provides information on what it can see:

+- `status` is zero when the reading is valid.
+Other values usually mean reading is flawed somehow (e.g. 12 is when the sensor knows there is something within distance, but the SnR is too low to estimate distance reliably.
+You can find a table of possible values in the docs).

 - `S` is a measure of the standard deviation of the estimated distance (sigma).
+Note the large uncertainty above on my head above as compared to the wall behind me (my head will scatter a lot of laser, and my hair won't reflect laser as uniformly as paint on the wall).

 - `Signal` is a measure of how reflective-big the object is.

 - `Ambient` is a measure of the ambient light.
+Note this is a very high quality low infrared measure useful for outdoor heat estimation e.g. sunshine.

 These are the results from statistically analysing the raw histogram returned by the sensor which is essentially how many laser photons